-Carl Robertshaw is a unique multidisciplinary designer and artist, working with an inclusive approach at the intersection of performance, engineering and fine art.
+Carl Robertshaw is a transdisciplinary designer and artist, engaged at the

-Carl enjoys an ongoing relationship with Oxford Space Systems developing deployable
+He has an ongoing relationship with Oxford Space Systems developing deployable